Chapter 31. Reproductive System

 ① 6th - 2nd - 1st.
 Fertilized egg implants in the uterus.

 ② 6th - 2nd - 2nd.
-Progesterone activates MPF, resuming cell division of the zygote.
+Progesterone activates MPF, thereby resuming oocyte cell division.

 ③ 6th - 2nd - 3rd.
-Implantation signals the release of human chorionic gonadotropin (hCG), a signal for corpus luteum stimulation.
+Implantation signals stimulate the secretion of human chorionic gonadotropin (hCG).

 ④ 6th - 2nd - 4th. hCG prevents the decline of the corpus luteum, which has a lifespan of only 2 weeks.